RockefellerArchiveCenter/archivematica-local/administration.md

 In order to save changes to the ArchivesSpace DIP upload configuration, you must enter the password before clicking save.
 Note that Archivematica will *not* show you an error if the password is not entered.

 The development dashboard should use the ArchivesSpace development IP address, and the production dashboard should use the ArchivesSpace productin IP address.

-### PREMIS agent
-The PREMIS agent information is used in the METS files created by Archivematica to identify the agency performing the digital preservation events.

-### REST API

-### Users
-Users can be also created, modified and deleted from the Administration tab.
-Only users who are administrators can create and edit user accounts.

-* _Add new:_ add a new user to the Archivematica dashboard.
-* _Edit:_ change a user's username or password.
-* _Delete:_ revoke a user's access.

-### Handle server config
-The RAC does not use this feature.

 ## Storage Service